-A massive part of building healthier habits is keeping a well stocked pantry that can adapt to many recipes on a whim.
+A massive part of building healthier habits is keeping a well-stocked pantry that can adapt to many recipes on a whim.

 Creating nourishing recipes that are based on a number of the same ingredients, is going to help makes things simpler – which often is enough for us to not cook at home.

 Each week as I’m jotting down my grocery list staples I run through some base ingredients which I know will be useful.
-Making sure their topped up.
+Making sure they’re topped up.
 If you’ve followed me for a while now, you’ll notice that I have my favourite pantry staples that are repeated in different ways.
-I believe this is the key in being able to create and maintain the habit of creating healthy meals at home.
+I believe this is the key to being able to create and maintain the habit of creating healthy meals at home.

 These are by no means my list of most nutritious pantry items, rather, simple items that are healthy and versatile.
-My usual vegetable stock up goes way and above this list – just a select few that top my grocery list on a regular basis.
+My usual vegetable stock up goes the way and above this list – just a select few that top my grocery list on a regular basis.

 1. Plain Greek Yoghurt

-I don’t even worry if it’s not non fat and generally go with the nice thick full fat.
+I don’t even worry if it’s not non-fat and generally go with the nice thick full fat.
 Used in smoothies, casseroles, baking, or just on its own we love yoghurt.
 Packed with protein, probiotics and B12.

 2. Chia seeds